-No. The law (Senate Bill 303) specifically prohibits this:
+No. Nevada law specifically prohibits this:

 The Director shall not release any information relating to legal presence or any other information relating to or describing immigration status, nationality or citizenship from a file or record relating to a request for or the issuance of a license, identification card or title or registration of a vehicle to any person or to any federal, state or local governmental entity for any purpose relating to the enforcement of immigration laws.
 (NRS 481.063 Section 10)

 Private businesses have the right to accept or deny the DAC.
 The DMV will accept the DAC as identification for Nevada DMV forms where signatures must be witnessed.

 A driver authorization card shall not be used to determine eligibility for any benefits, licenses or services issued or provided by this State or its political subdivisions.
 (NRS 483.291 Section 7)

 DACs are also not accepted for federal purposes such as boarding aircraft or entering a federal building where identification is required.

 Yes.
 This may be desirable if the person does not have the documents required for a driver's license but wishes to drive while obtaining them.

 See Residency and Proof of Identity if you are a U.S. citizen or an immigrant with U.S. issued immigration documents.